sensu/sensu-go-workshop/lessons/operator/12/README.md

 ## Goals

 In this lesson we will learn about [Sensu Assets], a lightweight packaging and distribution solution for cloud native observability.
-You learn how to register new assets, mirror assets for use in secured production environments, and package custom assets for use with Sensu Go.
+You will learn how to register new assets, mirror assets for use in secured production environments, and package custom scripts as assets.

 ## What is a Sensu Asset?

-[Sensu Assets], or Dynamic Runtime Assets, are [plugins] for the Sensu monitoring platform.
+Sensu Assets, or Dynamic Runtime Assets, are [plugins] for the Sensu monitoring platform.
 Sensu provides built-in support for real-time distribution of Sensu Assets to agents, enabling on-demand observability.
 In fact, you may have already noticed that this workshop environment is pre-configured with dozens of assets.
 Take a look at the various YAML files you've already created during this workshop – many of them include references to `runtime_assets`.